How To Sharpen A Knife

 You can use these tests as often as you’d like, but you generally only need to sharpen your knife once every two - three months.

-After extended periods of use (or bouncing around your kitchen drawer), the cutting edge becomes dull and transforms into an almost useless ‘U’ shape.
+After extended periods of use (or bouncing around your kitchen drawer), the cutting edge transforms into an almost useless ‘U’ shape and you're left with a dull knife.

 2. Sharpening a Knife with a Whetstone